Local Dance Events

 click here for a slide show.

-There are several Ballroom and Latin Dance clubs in the Charleston area.
-Here is a general overview of their schedules.
-If you are interested in attending one of these dances, click here to email me for specific information.
-In addition to these regularly scheduled dances, I often know of other dance opportunities in the area.
+Here is a general overview of the schedules of the ballroom and Latin dance clubs in the area.
+If you are interested in attending one of these dances, click here to email me for specific information, including costs and reservation deadlines.
+In addition to these regularly scheduled dances, I often know of other dance opportunities in the area, which I post on the Charleston WV Dance Facebook page.
+The link is at the bottom of this page.

 ACADEMY DANCE CLUB holds four dances per year.
 Usually they are scheduled on the third Saturday in February, April and October and the second Sunday in December, generally at Edgewood Country Club.
 The Academy Dance Club also has a summer picnic for members only usually in July or August.
 The dances traditionally have live music and include a meal.
 Dress is usually formal, but occasionally semi-formal.
 Non-members may attend as invited guests of members.